telekits/telekit/README.md

-> 💪 The strong and elegant of Telegram Bot Framework 🤵
+> 💪 The strong and elegant the Telegram Bot Framework 🤵

 ## What is it?
 > Coming soon...